-In order to further help the data user in assessing the local confidence he/she can get from the DTM, the combination of the four indicators into one synthetic indicator was pursued.
+In order to further help the data user in assessing the local confidence one can get from the DTM, the combination of the four indicators into one indicator was pursued.

-The approach proposed here consists of generating a score (composite QI value referred as CQI in the following lines) as a simple sum of each of the indicator value (see Table 1) reported to the best score values (13 sum of the 4 best individual score).
+Here the approach proposed consists of generating a score (composite QI value referred as CQI in the following lines) as a simple sum of each of the indicator value (see Table 1) reported to the best score values (13 sum of the 4 best individual score).
 This value is then reported to 100, to provide a percentage value.
 In other words the formula is as follows: